If school is not following an EHCP

 Your school may be able to provide some support internally.
 For example if they have a speech and language therapist.
 Talk to the SENCO about who will provide the support and where it will happen.

-Then contact your local authority SEN officer or case worker.
-The local authority are legally responsible for making sure your child has support.
+Then contact your local authority SEN officer or caseworker.
+The local authority is legally responsible for making sure your child has support.

 If your child is still not getting the support, follow your local authority’s complaints procedure.